 He received the B.S. degree from City College New York, in 1964; and the Ph.D. in Physics from Rutgers - The State University, New Brunswick, NJ, USA, in 1969.
 Upon graduation he joined the Electronic Components Laboratory at Fort Monmouth, NJ, USA.
 Throughout his professional career, working as a physicist, electronics engineer and program manager, he performed and led research aimed at developing high-accuracy clocks, sensors and low-noise oscillators.
 He retired in 2006 but continued working as a technical consultant, primarily to Defense Advanced Research Projects Agency (DARPA) program managers.
 The research programs he supported ranged from micro/nano resonators to low-noise oscillators and chip-scale atomic clocks.

-John Vig has been awarded 54 patents, has published more than 100 papers and nine book chapters, and his publications have been cited more than 2000 times.
-He has served for more than 40 years as a volunteer in his home area; as an Environmental Commissioner of Colts Neck, NJ, as a member of the Monmouth County Environmental Council and as a trustee of the Colts Neck Friends of the Library.
-He and his wife of 53 years are avid ballroom dancers.
+John Vig has been awarded 54 patents, has published more than 100 papers and nine book chapters, and his publications have been cited more than 5000 times.
+He has served for more than 40 years as a volunteer in his home area; as an Environmental Commissioner of Colts Neck, NJ, USA; as a member of the Monmouth County Environmental Council, and as a trustee of the Colts Neck Friends of the Library.
+He and his wife of 56 years (as of 2019) are avid ballroom dancers.

 In 1988, he was elected Fellow of the IEEE "for contributions to the technology of quartz crystals for precision frequency control and timing."